Syrian forces kill 15 as U.S. imposes sanctions

 It also designated Syriatel, Syria's largest mobile phone operator, under an executive order targeting Syrian officials and others responsible for human rights abuses in the country.

-The Turkish leader said he hoped that Assad, confronting nearly five months of pro-democracy demonstrations, would take steps within 10 to 15 days towards promised political reforms.
+The Turkish leader said he hoped that Assad, confronting nearly five months of pro-democracy demonstrations, would take steps within 10 to 15 days toward promised political reforms.

 Already under Western sanctions targeting him and his top officials, Assad faces growing pressure to curb the bloodshed.
 Three regional powers publicly called for change this week, leaving Iran as Syria's only staunch remaining ally.